How Porting Out Works

 In the United Kingdom, porting out can mean either keeping your existing phone number or canceling your contract without keeping the number.
 To keep the number, a Porting Authorization Code (PAC) from Gigs is required; to cancel without keeping the number, a Service Termination Authorization Code (STAC) is needed.
 These two different behaviors are modeled in the Gigs API as two different port out behaviors: portOut and cancelOnly.

-The codes can either be requested through the Gigs API by creating a port out or the user can send an SMS with "PAC" to 65075 or "STAC" to 75075.
+The codes can either be requested through the Gigs API by [creating a port out][create-port out] or the user can send an SMS with "PAC" to 65075 or "STAC" to 75075.
 Both methods will create a port out and issue credentials that are automatically sent to the user via SMS.
-These credentials are also accessible via the Gigs API, see retrieve port out credentials.
+These credentials are also accessible via the Gigs API, see [retrieve port out credentials][retrieve-port out-credentials].